- Edwards Aquifer

 - With a service area of almost 500 square miles, SAWS provides water recycling services to more than 1.2 million people in San Antonio and neighboring cities.

-- SAWS operates three major water recycling centers that produce a combined volume of tertiary treated recycled water of about 130,000 acre-feet per year.
+- SAWS operates three major water recycling centers that produce a combined volume of tertiary treated recycled water of about 125,000 acre-feet per in a dry year.

 - There are over 4,700 miles of sewer lines in the collection system.